Prerequisites

 Learning Outcomes and Assessment

-This course aims to introduce students to the factors at play in innovation and entrepreneurship in the process of converting physics based research into products and services that can have significant impact on society.
-The module is taught using an adaptation of the Challenge Based Learning pedagogy, where students are in charge of iteratively homing in to a specific challenge to work on during their Innovation Development Group Project, starting with a relatively diffuse idea in the beginning.
-By the end of the course, students will learn to identify and analyse innovation opportunities, understand the competitive landscape and develop a business pitch based on one of their chosen innovation opportunities.
-Team work will be central to the course – students will work in assigned teams for a number of in-class exercises and will build their own teams for the group projects.
+This course introduces the topic of innovation as a problem-solving endeavour.
+Compared with traditional problem solving in physics, innovation as problem solving operates in a more complex space involving a variety of human, institutional and ecological interactions.
+This module will help students identify and understand the factors at play in the process of converting lab-based research into products and services that can have significant impact on society.
+It is taught using an adaptation of the Challenge Based Learning approach, where students are in charge of iteratively homing in to a specific challenge to work on during their Innovation Development Group Project, starting with a relatively diffuse idea in the beginning.
+By the end of the course, students will learn to identify and analyse innovation opportunities, paying particular attention to relevant human, institutional and ecological interactions, understand the competitive landscape and develop a business pitch based on one of their chosen innovation opportunities.

 Synopsis